DUI ARD Program Lawyer in Allegheny County and PA

 Will I Go to Jail if I’m Accepted to ARD?

-If accepted to the ARD program, you will not face jail time.
+If accepted to the ARD program in Allegheny County, you will not face jail time.

 How Long Will My Driver’s License Be Suspended?